lioshi/lioshi-icon-theme/src/README.md

 ## Render Scripts

-For simplified development, Paper has various scripts to extract or render icons from the larger SVG source files.
+For simplified development, Lioshi has various scripts to extract or render icons from the larger SVG source files.

 `extract-panel-icons.rb`
  - this script will chop up the source plate in the `panel` folder into individual icons.